Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Operator/Operator Precedence.md

 ---
-title: Python Identity Operators
+title: Python Operator Precedence
-description: Learn about Python Identity Operators.
-Python Identity Operators are used to compare the memory locations of two objects.
-Python Identity Operators are is and is not.
+description: Learn about Python operator precedence and how to use it.
 sidebar:
     order: 29
 ---